 Pioneering in the field of Social Work, The Jewish Board is thrilled to introduce its new Social Work Residency for newly graduated MSWs.

-As a Social Work Resident, you will work full-time (35 hours/week) for a three-year period in a community-based, outpatient clinic located in the Bronx, Harlem, North Manhattan, or Brownsville, Brooklyn. and get:
+Our Social Work Residents work full-time (35 hours/week) for a three-year period in a community-based, outpatient clinic located in the Bronx, Harlem, North Manhattan, or Brownsville, Brooklyn. and get:

 - Weekly individual and group supervision

 - Full-time competitive salary of $60K as a Behavioral Health Clinician

 - Paid licensure exam prep course and exam fee

 Our residency positions are currently available in two specialty tracks.
 Residents will receive placement at one of our clinics where they will provide general clinic treatment across the lifespan.